eleda77/eleda77.github.io/docs/vocab_list.md

 **cresset** - a metal container of oil, grease, wood, or coal set alight for illumination and typically mounted on a pole

+**croupier** - an employee of a gambling casino who collects and pays bets and assists at the gaming tables

 **crozier** - a hooked staff carried by a bishop as a symbol of pastoral office; the curled top of a young fern

 **cruet** - a small container or set of containers for salt, pepper, oil, or vinegar for use at a dining table; also used for wine/water in celebration of the Eucharist